 Based on a temporary exhibit of the same name, this multifaceted curriculum provides you with all the tools necessary to bring ledger drawings and other pictographic art from the permanent collections of the Montana Historical Society into your classroom and to engage your students both in the study of a vibrant art form and to gain new insights into Indian peoples’ adaptability and resilience during a period of rapid change.

 The Art of Storytelling Curriculum grew out of a temporary exhibit displayed at the Montana Historical Society (MHS) in 2012.
-In cooperation with the Indian Education Division of the Montana Office of Public Instruction, MHS created curriculum packets, which included all the resources on this website as well as prints of selected images from the exhibit.
+In cooperation with the Indian Education Division of the Montana Office of Public Instruction, MHS created curriculum packets, which included all the resources on this website as well as eight prints of selected images from the exhibit.
 These packets were sent to all Montana public school libraries in October 2012.
-While supplies last, you can request your personal packet by emailing email@example.com.
+Copies of this packet are available to classroom teachers and librarians while supplies last.
+To request one, email firstname.lastname@example.org.

 This web-based version of the curriculum includes the following: